wandb/sambanova-webinar/README.md

    - [Tavily API key](https://tavily.com/) for deep research capabilities
    - [Clerk](https://clerk.com/) for authentication (you'll need both publishable and secret keys)

+### Clerk authentication setup

+1. Sign up for a Clerk account at [clerk.com](https://clerk.com/).
+1. Create a new application in the Clerk dashboard.
+1. Get your publishable key and secret key.
+1. Configure your JWT issuer URL.
+1. Add these values to your environment variables as shown above.

 >**Note**: The DeepSeek-R1-8K model is supported in the application provided.

 # Application and Environment variables Setup